shreytailor/msa-fe-and-devops/README.md

 ```

 They can now be used within your application by using `process.env.REACT_APP_API_KEY`.
 You can create multiple enviroment variable files, because you may have different configuration for the local, development and production stage of your application.

+## Assignment Explanation
+My assignment is hosted on the following link, https://shrey-devops.azurewebsites.net/.
+It uses the [OMDb API](http://www.omdbapi.com/) which can be used to search for movies and get its metadata.
+The application which I created gets the IMDb ID as the input from the user, and then displays all its information such as the cover image, plot, director and etc.

+The Search Bar at the very top is a component that belongs to the Material UI framework.
+All other components are created using just HTML and CSS which.
+Everything is made responsive so that the mobile users have a seamless experience.

+There is also some other very basic error-handling regarding the API failure, incorrect IMDb ID input etc.